pergola-fpga/pergola/README.md

 <bytes to load><\n>; Load bitstream to FPGA SRAM
 ```

+- There is also an nmigen board definition in gateware/nmigen_wip/pergola.py

 # How to contribute

 Feel free to submit a PR, create an issue.